Dlacreme/wttj/ex02/README.md

 Optionally, we can keep a REDIS with some computed data to have a real time dashboard.

 Finally, we can plug our own softwares to either REDIS or STORM to trigger events or display reports.

+#### Pros

+ - reliable: those software are flawless
+ - optimized: this offer the most optimized components
+ - open-source: can be cheap if we stick to open source

+#### Cons

+ - Hard to maintain and setup